Multisystem inflammatory syndrome in children: Proposed role of the STING pathway

-A possible role of the stimulator of interferon genes known as STING has been proposed.
+A possible role of the stimulator of interferon genes known as STING was proposed in 2021.
 SARS-CoV-2 is capable of upregulating the STING protein (encoded by TMEM173 transmembrane protein, and expressed in alveoli, endothelial cells, and the spleen), resulting in massive release of interferon-beta and cytokines derived from activation of NF-κB and IRF-3.
 In MIS-C, such a scenario could lead to a clinical picture similar to STING-associated vasculopathy with onset in infancy (also known as SAVI) – a condition characterized by fever, lung injury, vascular inflammation, myositis, skin lesions (occasionally acral necrosis), and arterial aneurysms.
 Variations in the presentation and severity of MIS-C might at least partially be explained by characteristic differences in polymorphisms of TMEM173 found in various populations.

 Potential role of TGFβ and Epstein-Barr Virus

 A study suggests that the suppression of T cell surveillance of latent viruses, especially Epstein-Barr virus (EBV), through the cytokine TGFβ, is a potential contributor to the pathogenesis of MIS-C. The study demonstrated that TCRVβ21.3-expressing T cells expanded in MIS-C are reactive against EBV but possess reduced cytotoxicity and are unable to effectively eliminate EBV-infected B cells.
 This suppression was dependent on the cytokine TGFβ and led to EBV reactivation in MIS-C patients.
 The study further revealed that approximately 80% of children with MIS-C had antibodies against EBV, compared to about 50% of age-matched children who had experienced a SARS-CoV-2 infection but did not develop MIS-C 4–6 weeks later.
 This suggests that prior EBV infection may increase the risk of developing MIS-C.